 Our Mental Health

 Mental health describes your mental state: how you are feeling and how you are able to cope with the stresses of day to day life.
 Although mental health is forever changing with good days and bad days some people suffer from mental health disorders or issues where the balance of good and bad days is interfered with.
 Mental health is a spectrum from people who are diagnosed with a condition to those who know what their struggles are but don't have a diagnosis.
-Everyone's own mental health struggles are real and in all honestly difficult to live with and really has an impact on your life.
-Mental health problems are more common than people think with one in four people experiencing one each year, but nearly two-thirds of people will never seek help because of fear of stigma, discrimination and neglect, where there is neglect, there is little or no understanding, where there is no understanding, there is neglect.
-The “Time to Change” anti-stigma advertising campaign encourages us to talk about our mental health and attitudes are changing.
+Everyone's own mental health struggles are real, in all honesty can be difficult to live with, and can also really impact on someone’s life.

 Please follow us socially and keep up to date with what we are up to.

-Meet our Mental Health Ambassadors:
+Meet our Mental Health Champions:

 I hope by sharing my experience it will help others to not feel ashamed about their own mental health and to change the stigma surrounding it.